theogroup/ogroup.net/src/_drafts/customers-wear-your-brand-values.md

       and in 2016 they offended the global LGBTQ community by stating that “The only family is the traditional one.
 No chemical offspring and rented<br>uterus,” claiming that “synthetic children” are created from “semen chosen from a catalog.”
-These<br>statements prompted a backlash by many including Sir Elton John who wrote: “How dare you refer to my beautiful children as ’synthetic and shame on you for wagging your judgmental little fingers at IVF—a miracle that has allowed legions of
+These statements prompted a backlash by many including Sir Elton John who wrote: “How dare you refer to my beautiful children as ’synthetic and shame on you for wagging your judgmental little fingers at IVF—a miracle that has allowed legions of